 Squats are the cornerstone of strong legs, and many people argue that they are the cornerstone of a strong body.
 Since bodyweight squats on their own are a fairly easy exercise, we will do them last in this workout, directly after the lunges, when our legs are already feeling some fatigue.

-The difference here is that we won’t take any breaks.
-We’ll simply move from the first exercise for a single, hard set and then immediately start the second one.
-Don’t worry so much about the time.
-Just keep moving until you’re done, taking 5-10 second breaks as needed.
+The difference here is that there’s no breaks.
+Simply move from the first exercise for a single set and then immediately start the second one.
+Keep moving until you’re done, taking 5-10 second breaks as needed.
 I’m usually able to get this done in about two and a half to three minutes.
 At the end of the set, you will likely be breathing heavy, but not sweating.
-This is ideal for those of us who will be doing this sort of thing in the middle of the day or in an office.

 If you’re starting from scratch, go slow and take your time.
 We recommend the following progression week-to-week, completing the same workout about 5 times before moving to the next level.

 |5 lunges per leg|

 |8 lunges per leg|